Generalizing Correspondence Analysis for Applications in Machine Learning: Scaling Up CA using PICE

 There are three key observations which can be extracted from Fig.~\ref{fig:kaggle_ca}.
 First, we observe clear clusters under the representation learned by PICE which can be easily interpreted.
 The cluster on the right-hand side represents East-Asian cuisines (e.g., Chinese, Korean), the one on the left-hand side represents Western cuisine (e.g., French, Italian) and in between sits Indian cuisine.
 Second, we observe that the first principal function learns to distinguish Asian cuisine (e.g., Chinese, Korean) from Western cuisine, naturally separating these contrasting culinary cultures.
 Interestingly, Indian cuisine sits in between Asian and Western cuisine, and Filipino cuisine is represented between Indian and Asian cuisine over this axis.
 The second principal function further indicates finer differences between Western cuisines, and singles out Mexican cuisine.
 Third, by plotting the ingredients on this plane (i.e., recipes with only one ingredient), we can determine \emph{signature} ingredients for different cuisine types.
 For example, despite the fact that ginger is in both Western and Asian dishes, it is closer in the factor plane to Asian cuisine, revealing that it plays a more prominent role in this cuisine.
 Some ingredients share much stronger correlation with the cuisine type, e.g., curry in Indian dishes and tortilla in Mexican ones.

-\subsubsection{UCI Wine Quality Data}
+\subsection{UCI Wine Quality Data}

 The UCI wine quality dataset contains $4898$ red wines with $11$ physico-chemical attributes (e.g., pH value, acid, alcohol) and $6$ levels of qualities (from 2 to 7).
 We set $X$ to be the $11$ attributes and $Y$ be the quality, and report the results of CA in Fig.~\ref{fig:wine_ca}.
 Note that, since the attributes are continuous, performing contingency table-based CA is not well-defined for this case.
-In Fig.~\ref{fig:wine_ca} (left), we can see that despite the existence of $6$ classes of qualities, the principal functions discover three sub-clusters, namely poor quality (less or equal to 4), medium quality (equal to 5), and high quality (6 and above).
+In Fig.~\ref{fig:wine_ca} (left), we can see that despite the existence of $6$ quality, the principal functions discover three sub-clusters, namely poor quality (less or equal to 4), medium quality (equal to 5), and high quality (6 and above).
 Moreover, the second factoring plane (Fig.~\ref{fig:wine_ca} (right)) implies that the $11$ physico-chemical attributes of each red wine has in fact a latent dimension of $2$, since the third principal function can no longer capture effective correlations within the data.
 Fig.~\ref{fig:wine_ca} also indicates how the attributes affects the quality of a wine.
 For example, high quality wines (quality $6$ and $7$) tends to have low citric and volatile acidity, but with high sulphates.
 Finally, we randomly sample a low quality and a high quality wine, and take the linear interpolation of their features.
 We represent the path that this linear interpolation draws in the factorial plane by the orange line in Fig.~\ref{fig:wine_ca}.
-This sheds light on how a ``bad'' wine can be transformed into a ``good'' wine, going through the ``medium'' wine category.
+This sheds light on how a ``bad'' wine can be transformed into a ``good'' wine, going through the ``medium'' wine category, as well as the inherent non-linearity of the principal functions.